“Engaged Buddhism is the Philosophy and Way of Life for the Ladakh Nuns Association,” Venerable Tsering Palmo

 Leh མཉམ་དུ Ladakh Ranges, India

-Between 2010 and 2014, Milam Projects worked in close collaboration with the Ladakh Nuns Association (LNA) across a series of and long-term initiatives supporting the education of the nuns — including both Buddhist and secular studies, and graduate-level training in AMCHI Traditional Tibetan Medicine studies at the Men-Tsee-Khang Institute and grassroots health initiatives
+Between 2010 and 2014, Milam Projects worked in collaboration with the Ladakh Nuns Association (LNA) across a series of and long-term initiatives supporting the education of the nuns — including both Buddhist and secular studies, graduate-level training in AMCHI Traditional Tibetan Medicine studies at the Men-Tsee-Khang Institute and other grassroots health initiatives.

 Initially, our first project involved partnering with Architects Without Borders to create a comprehensive scoping document for the future LNA Institute in Leh.
-This process brought together the nuns, their leadership and design professionals to articulate the aspirations, values, and building concept design for a centre of learning rooted in Tibetan Buddhist practice with a focus on the upliftment of the sangha (nuns), lay people and in particularly women’s education and empowerment.
-Cultural mapping, alongside community consultation helped shape a vision that could integrate an educational space, traditional knowledge systems, solar design and sustainable infrastructure suited to the high-altitude and severely climate affected realities of the Ladakh Ranges and the precious Himalayas.
+This process brought together the nuns, their leadership and design professionals to articulate the aspirations, values, and building concept design for a centre of learning rooted in Tibetan Buddhist practice with a focus on the upliftment of the sangha (nuns), and in particularly women’s education and empowerment.
+Community consultation alongside cultural mapping helped shape a vision that could integrate an educational space, traditional knowledge systems, sustainable infrastructure and solar design suited to the high-altitude and severely climate affected realities of the Ladakh Ranges in the Himalayas.

-In 2012, Milam initiated the production of the ‘LNA Prayer Book and CD Project,’ a recording of traditional chants and prayers performed live by the nuns.
-The project book combined Ladakhi script, phonetic guides, English translations supported by the Office of His Holiness, the Dalai Lama, and original artworks by contemporary artist Karma Sinchoe.
+In 2012, Milam initiated the production of the ‘LNA Prayer Book and CD Project,’ a recording of traditional chants and prayers performed live by the nuns at the nunnery in Leh.
+The project book combined Ladakhi script, phonetic guides, Ladakhi translations were supported by senior linguist and ranslator Mr. Tenzin Tsepag at the Office of His Holiness, the Dalai Lama, and original artworks by contemporary Tibetan artist Karma Sinchoe.
 This carefully produced set was then gifted to the nunnery to sell themselves as a product made by and for the nunnery.
 Over time, this project has generated over $20,000 in direct income, contributing to the nuns’ daily costs of living and strengthening their capacity for self-sufficiency.

-Around this time, the nuns themselves established the LNA Community Health Clinic in central Leh, a remarkable achievement in health equity, offering free AMCHI Traditional Tibetan healthcare (pulse/tongue consultation, body therapy. herbal dispensary and psycho-social and spiritual support) to nomadic and semi-nomadic populations, local residents, and the long-standing diaspora and population of Tibetan refugees living in the region.
-With no government support, the clinic operated on a dana (donation) based and ‘pay what you can’ model and where all care was provided voluntarily by the nuns under the careful guidance and vision of Venerable Tsering Palmo.
-In 2014, Milam Projects supported the clinic’s development by designing bilingual clinical data and research templates to document disease patterns, treatment outcomes, and the distribution of herbal medicines.
-These tools, created in both Tibetan and English, also included basic digital budget templates.
-Together, they helped foster culturally informed service delivery, improve health literacy, and strengthen the clinic’s long-term capacity to serve remote and marginalised communities with professionalism and care.
+Around this time, the nuns themselves established the LNA Community Health Clinic in central Leh, a remarkable achievement in health equity, offering free AMCHI Traditional Tibetan healthcare (pulse/tongue consultation, body therapy. herbal dispensary, psycho-social and spiritual support) to nomadic and semi-nomadic populations, local residents, and the long-standing diaspora of Tibetan refugees living in the region.
+With no government support, the clinic operates on a dana (donation) based model and where all care is provided voluntarily by the nuns under the careful guidance and vision of Dr. Venerable Tsering Palmo.
+In 2014, Milam Projects supported the clinic’s development by designing bilingual clinical data and research templates to document incidence of disease rates, treatment outcomes, and the distribution of herbal medicines.
+These tools, created in both Ladakhi and English, also included basic digital budget templates and anaylsis.
+Together, they helped to foster the culturally informed service delivery already in place, to improve health literacy amongst the health workers, and strengthen the clinic’s long-term capacity to serve remote and marginalised communities with professionalism and care.

 In the winter of 2014, Milam Projects fully funded the seasonal and local harvesting and preparation of herbal medicines for distribution through the clinic’s first-ever ‘Winter Nomad Health Project.’
-These medicines were delivered to nomadic and semi-nomadic communities across Ladakh and Zanskar, providing vital health support during the harshest months of the year—when access to conventional and traditional healthcare is severely limited, if not entirely unavailable.
-The initiative significantly expanded the reach of the clinic’s herbal dispensary and affirmed the value of traditional knowledge and medicines and outreach in contemporary healthcare delivery.
+These medicines were then delivered to nomadic and semi-nomadic communities across Ladakh and Zanskar prior to the heavy winter season, providing vital health support during the harshest months of the year—when access to conventional and traditional healthcare is severely limited, if not entirely unavailable.
+The initiative for this season, expanded the reach of the clinic’s herbal dispensary and affirmed the value of outreach and community engagement, localised herbal medicines and traditional healthcare delivery.

-Throughout this long-standing partnership, Milam Projects has continued to provide project management, event coordination, and fundraising support including a handful of scholarships for students of AMCHI Traditional Tibetan Medicine.
-Working in close collaboration with the nuns (sangha), Milam has helped strengthen pathways of education, Buddhist practice, health equity and health care across the region.
+Throughout this long-standing partnership, Milam Projects provided project management, event coordination, and fundraising support including a handful of scholarships for students of AMCHI Traditional Tibetan Medicine studies.
+Only via working in close collaboration with the nuns (sangha), Milam helped strengthen pathways of education, Buddhist practice, health equity and health care across the region.